Captain Commando (video game)

-is a 1991 futuristic side-scrolling beat 'em up originally developed and published by Capcom as an arcade video game, and later ported to several other platforms.
+is a 1991 beat 'em up game developed and published by Capcom for arcades.
 It was the seventeenth game produced for the company's CP System hardware.
-The game stars the titular superhero who was originally conceived as a fictional spokesman used by Capcom USA in the company's console games during the late 1980s.
-On September 13, 2018, Capcom announced Capcom Beat 'Em Up Bundle with Captain Commando being one of seven titles and released digitally for Nintendo Switch, PlayStation 4, Xbox One, and Windows on September 18, 2018.
+The game stars the titular superhero, who was originally conceived as a fictional spokesman used by Capcom USA in the company's console games during the late 1980s.
+The game was included in Capcom Beat 'Em Up Bundle compilation title, which was released digitally for Nintendo Switch, PlayStation 4, Xbox One, and Windows in September 2018.

 Plot

 The game is set in a futuristic version of Metro City, the setting of Capcom's other beat 'em up, Final Fight, and features several loose ties with the characters and settings from that game.
-The year is 2026.
-The world is filled with crime.
-Captain Commando and his three faithful Commando Companions rise up to erase this crime from Planet Earth and from all the Galaxy.
-But the futuristic criminals they have to fight are endowed with a secret, hidden, evil power.
-Many of them are Super Criminals, with ability beyond that of ordinary mortals.
-The leader of all Super Criminals is Scumocide (known as Genocide in Japan).
+The year is 2026, and the world is filled with crime.
+Captain Commando and his three faithful Commando Companions rise up to erase this crime from Planet Earth and from all the Galaxy, but the futuristic criminals they have to fight are endowed with secret hidden evil superpowers.
+Many of them are known as Super Criminals, with abilities beyond that of ordinary mere mortals.
+The leader of all the Super Criminals himself is a maniacal tyrannical alien known as Scumocide (known as Genocide in Japan).